 Our company’s model of operational excellence is anchored on the company’s vision, core values, and ESG & Sustainability Strategy.

-Being a manufacturing company, there are a lot of environmental impact.
+Being a manufacturing company, there is a lot of environmental impact.
 As a team and as a company, we are responsible and accountable for the environment especially at our site in Pulilan where we operate.
-We make sure we minimize and mitigate the risks in terms of our impact to our environment and the communities surrounding the factory.
+We make sure we minimize and mitigate the risks in terms of our impact on our environment and the communities surrounding the factory.